LawnGnome/c25k-pebble/README.md

 ### Code organisation

 The general flow is pretty straightforward.
-There are two windows:
+There are three windows:

 1. The "selector", which is used to select which activity to run, and
 2. The "activity", which displays the actual activity in progress.
+3. The "reward", which is shown at the end of an activity.

 These are encapsulated in corresponding source files, and are implemented in the same general pure C OO style as the Pebble API.
 There's also a "number" layer,